rashidalabri/cancer-rre-paper-analysis/README.md

 # Cancer rREs paper analyses

-This repository contains reproducible analyses for the paper titled "a genome-wide atlas of recurrent repeat expansions in human cancer."
-[Read the preprint on bioArxiv](https://www.biorxiv.org/content/10.1101/2022.08.24.505159v1).
+This repository contains reproducible analyses for "Recurrent repeat expansions in human cancer genomes."
+[Read the paper on Nature.com](https://www.nature.com/articles/s41586-022-05515-1).

 ## Usage
 The `ehdn-lrdn-tool/` directory links to the ExpansionHunter denovo local read depth normalization tool.
 Instructions for using the tool are within the submodule.

+The `ehdn-lrdn-benchmark/` directory contains a Snakemake workflow for benchmarking the performance of the local read depth normalization method.

-All the analyses can be found in the `analysis/` directory.
+The analyses can be found in the `analysis/` directory.
 To run the analyses, first install the required packages using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):

 ```
 $ conda env create -f environment.yml